Barthurmun-zz/Cisco-Python-Project/README.md

 # Cisco-Python-Project
-The point of it was to create automatically documentation to topology(uploaded picture) and gain specific information(listed below).
-Script was tested on Linux OS and worked as should.
+The point of it was to create automatically documentation to topology(topology.png) and gain specific information(listed below).
+Script was tested on Debian 6 and was written in Python 2.6.

 The main points are shown below:
 "Minimal requirements what your manager expects:

     He wants to know all available devices in the network.
 For each device, he wants to know: